-What will be menu look like?
+What will the menu look like?
 Will the wait staff be forced to wear visors?
 Will Dan Mullen and Mike White do their radio shows from the restaurant?
 These are details we want to know, too, but, really, it probably doesn’t matter.
 This is going to be a great spot for Florida Gators fans, both old and new, to have a good time.
-It might also have a rooftop bar.
+It will also have a rooftop bar.

 “It will be casual, not too fancy, of course.
 We’ll have televisions all over the place.
-We want a dining experience with great American fare and maybe a chance for people that want to see the Heisman, instead being in the closet down at my beach home.Advertisement
+We want a dining experience with great American fare and maybe a chance for people that want to see the Heisman, instead [of it] being in the closet down at my beach home.Advertisement

 “We’re going to put it out in the open somewhere and hopefully draw a little attention that way.”

 After an All-American playing career with the Florida Gators, where he earned SEC Player of the Year honors in 1966 in addition to the Heisman, Spurrier enjoyed an amazing coaching career at the college football and professional ranks.

 The Head Ball Coach coached in the USFL’s Tampa Bay Bandits, the NFL’s Washington Redskins, and the AAF’s Orlando Apollos.
 He also was the head coach of the Duke Blue Devils and the South Carolina Gamecocks.

 However, Steve Spurrier, a Miami Beach, Fla., native, is most famous for his time with Florida football, where he won multiple SEC Coach of the Year awards and a national champion in 1996.